dgatf/msrc/README.md

 #### 6.3.3.
 Current sensor

-Calibrate current analog sensor from msrc_gui or config.h.
+Calibrate current analog sensor from msrc_gui.
 Or from opentx, but it is recommended in order to increase sensor resolution

 Set sensor type: